mruiz7797/double-seven-guitars/docs/testing.md

 ![Reviews on home page](images/testing/address-map.png)

-- **E: As a novice guitar owner (first time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.** AND  **E: As a novice guitar owner (first time visit), I want to be given information of about types of repairs and maintenance so that I can understand what services I might need.
+- **E: As a novice guitar owner (first-time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.** AND  **E: As a novice guitar owner (first-time visit), I want to be given information of about types of repairs and maintenance so that I can understand what services I might need.
 (F)**

 Service information give on home page: